Slam Bidding in Bridge

 Points alone are a big help in determining your partnerships' combined strength but there are other things to consider.

 If you have a good trump fit then you'll often be able to make slam with 30 or even less combined points.
-However, with a trump fit, counting points may not be the best way to judge your strength.
-The losing trick count is much more accurate for deciding about games as well as slams.

 How well your honour cards are working together makes a big difference.
 In the following hand, South has the ♦K and ♦J. Those cards are likely to combine well with North's shown diamond suit.